Heatblur-Simulations/f-4e-manual/src/procedures/takeoff/takeoff.md

 55,500 pounds) is accomplished in the same manner as a normal takeoff with the following exceptions: It is recommended that all minimum run/heavy gross weight takeoffs be made with afterburner.
-During the takeoffrun, full aft stick must be applied prior to reaching 80 knots.
+During the takeoff-run, full aft stick must be applied prior to reaching 80 knots.
 As the aircraft starts to rotate, the stick should be adjusted to maintain 10° to 12° pitch attitude for aircraft fly-off.
 The